U.S. Home Vacancy Rate Steady for 13th Straight Quarter

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of Nevada to supplement state, tribal and local recovery efforts in areas affected by the Davis Fire on September 7, 2024.
+FEMA has issued a Major Disaster Declaration for the state of Kentucky to supplement state, tribal, and local recovery efforts in areas affected by severe storms, straight-line winds, and tornadoes from May 16-17, 2025.
 The following counties have been approved for assistance:

 Public Assistance: